jithin-sunildas/echoServer/README.md

 * The **Client** uses `std::net::TcpStream::connect` to initiate a connection to the server's address and port.
 * It then enters a loop, reading input from the user (`std::io::stdin().read_line()`), writing that input to the server's stream (`stream.write()`), and reading the echoed response back (`stream.read()`) before printing it.

 This project helped me to get a hands on experience on rust and networking basics.
-And personally coming from a c world perspective, i understand Rust's approach with results.
+And personally coming from a C/C++ world perspective, i understand Rust's approach with results.
 Even though those were confusing at first, writing things in rust really make you think in a rust way.

 Hope this helps anyone checking out the repo!
 Feel free to poke around the code in the `server/src/main.rs` and `client/src/main.rs` files.